Tree (graph theory): Rooted tree

 The height of a vertex in a rooted tree is the length of the longest downward path to a leaf from that vertex.
 The height of the tree is the height of the root.
 The depth of a vertex is the length of the path to its root (root path).
-This is commonly needed in the manipulation of the various self-balancing trees, AVL trees in particular.
+The depth of a tree is the maximum depth of any vertex.
+Depth is commonly needed in the manipulation of the various self-balancing trees, AVL trees in particular.
 The root has depth zero, leaves have height zero, and a tree with only a single vertex (hence both a root and leaf) has depth and height zero.
 Conventionally, an empty tree (a tree with no vertices, if such are allowed) has depth and height −1.